 The relaxation time is then given by

 The following contraction principle shows that $\trel$ for an induced chain is at most that of the original chain.
-The validity of this lemma is mentioned in \cite[Chapter 4, p.37]{AldousFill:mcbook} and here we present a proof which easily follows from similar arguments from~\cite{AldousFill:mcbook}: \begin{lemma} Let $\mc{M}$ be a Markov chain on a finite state space $\mc{A}$ with transition matrix $W$ and let $F : \mc{A} \to \mc{B}$ be an arbitrary mapping.
+The validity of this claim is mentioned in \cite[Chapter 4, p.37]{AldousFill:mcbook} and here we present a proof which easily follows from similar arguments from~\cite{AldousFill:mcbook}.

+\begin{claim} Let $\mc{M}$ be a Markov chain on a finite state space $\mc{A}$ with transition matrix $W$ and let $F : \mc{A} \to \mc{B}$ be an arbitrary mapping.
 Then the relaxation time of the chain $\hat{\mc{M}}$ on $\mc{B}$ with transition matrix $\hat{W}$ given by (\ref{eq:induced_trans}) induced by $F$ lower bounds the relaxation time of the original chain: